Nessvah/ICARUS/icarus-core/README.md

 ## Create a Config Folder

 Create a `config` folder, them inside this folder, create a `db` and a `entities` folder.
-Inside of the `db` folder you will add the data base configuration in a json file.
+Inside of the `db` folder you will add the database configuration in a json file.
 Inside of the `entities` folder you will add the tables information in a json file.

 ```